minhduccm/goconcache/README.md

 # goconcache
 goconcache or concurrent cache in Golang is small library that is used to store key/value in memory.
-Some features:
+Some features: <br />
-	- Thread safe that can be safely used by multiple goroutines
+	- Thread safe that can be safely used by multiple goroutines <br />
-	- Storing items with expiration time or forever
+	- Storing items with expiration time or forever <br />
-	- Better performance with sharded buckets when multiple goroutines read/write concurrently to same cache instance
+	- Better performance with sharded buckets when multiple goroutines read/write concurrently to same cache instance <br />
-	- Be able to persist values of cache to files on disk, and reload them again
+	- Be able to persist values of cache to files on disk, and reload them again <br />

 ## Installing